Indian Journal of Animal Research

 Allometry and Condition factor of Whipfin Silverbiddy, Gerres filamentosus from Mangalore Coast, Karnataka, India

-N. Narasimhaiah, K.P.
-Rajashekar, S.M.
-Shivaprakash, S. Yambem Tenjing
+N. Narasimhaiah1, K.P.
+Rajashekar1, S.M.
+Shivaprakash2, S. Yambem Tenjing3

 1Department of Applied Zoology, Mangalore University, Mangalore-574 199, Karnataka, India.

 Cite article:- Narasimhaiah N., Rajashekar K.P., Shivaprakash S.M., Tenjing Yambem S. (2020).
-Allometry and Condition factor of Whipfin Silverbiddy, Gerres filamentosus from Mangalore Coast, Karnataka, India.
+Allometry and Condition factor of Whipfin Silverbiddy, Gerres filamentosus from Mangalore Coast, Karnataka, India .
 Indian Journal of Animal Research.
 55(3): 324-332. doi: 10.18805/IJAR.B-3983.

 Background: Gerrids under family Gerridae are important in contributing rich source of protein.
 Gerres species are economically important food in India.
 They take a good role in development and economic of Indian estuaries.
 In fish biology, knowledge of the length-weight data and condition factor (Kn) is an important tool.
 Gerres filamentosus is one of the economically important groups of fishes inhabiting Karnataka coast.
 It was selected as a candidate for the present study since the knowledge on length-weight data and condition factor will be helpful in mass culture and production of this species in Karnataka.